bitfocus/companion-module-generic-http/companion/setup.md

-## SetUp your Neol EPowerswitch with companion
+## SetUp your Neol EPowerSwitch with companion

 this module uses the hidden page feature.